 Here’s an animated video.

 PS: Make this a reminder.
-Read this when you’re in a bad situation (or even good situation).
+Read this when you’re in a bad situation (or even a good situation).

-Will this make us a better person?
+Will this make us better people?
 Maybe.